EngrSaeedWazir/HTML-CSS-LayoutProject/README.md

 # HTML-CSS-LayoutProject
-3 Layout are design in HTML and CSS.
+This 3 Layouts are design in HTML and CSS.
 Float and Flexbox is used in this Layout.
+Layout 5 is mobile reponsive as well on 480*700 pixel.